open-telemetry/opentelemetry.io/content/en/docs/collector/building/connector.md

 transmitted data by making use of a work-around that follows a bad practice where a processor directly exports data after processing.
-The connector component solves the need for this work-around and the processors that used the work around have been deprecated.On the same line, above mentioned processors are also now deprecated in recent releases and are replaced by the connectors.
+The connector component solves the need for this work-around and the processors that used the work around have been deprecated.
+On the same line, above mentioned processors are also now deprecated in recent releases and are replaced by the connectors.

 Additional details about the connector's full capabilities can be found at the